ServiceNowDevProgram/code-snippets/README.md

 Inside this repository, you will find community submitted code-snippets and their variants for different use-cases.

+> Interested in our other ServiceNow Hacktoberfest projects?
+See the main repository [here](https://github.com/ServiceNowDevProgram/Hacktoberfest) or see our official blog post [here](https://devlink.sn/hacktoberfest).

 **Note:** ServiceNowDevProgram has many repositories that can be imported directly into ServiceNow, this is not one of them; This repository is meant to be edited directly in GitHub or any other Git-enabled IDE like VS Code.

 ## Disclaimer